prusnak/rusnak.io/about.md

 ![photo](/assets/photo.jpg)

-Pavol Rusnák, otherwise known as "Stick," is Co-Founder, Alchemist and Senior VP of SatoshiLabs.
+Pavol Rusnák, otherwise known as "Stick," is Co-Founder and CTO of SatoshiLabs.
 Pavol is deeply involved in the development of sophisticated software and hardware projects such as TREZOR, where he is the core developer and cryptographer.
 Pavol is a highly regarded security expert and privacy activist and has been invited to speak at